How to make health and wellness decisions informed by ‘evidenced-based’ practices

 Most health care providers readily support evidence-based practice, but many patients don’t realize how essential the patient perspective is to its success.

 Of course, providers want to be sure they’re up to date with best practices, but patients are a really important part of that, too.
-After all, you’re the experts in your own life.
+After all, you’re the expert in your own life.
 You know what works for you and what will fit in with your day-to-day life.
 It’s important to make the best decision, in collaboration with your provider, knowing you have the most current, scientific, research-based information.

 And don’t be reluctant to speak up.
 The guidance and expertise of providers is important, but it’s also important to share information you’ve discovered independently and to ask questions about how it could affect your care.